How many days a week should you workout?

 Your improvement will be seen in your technique, cardiovascular, eating habits and rest.
 Exercise is a powerful tool that the human body thrives on and when it is done correctly, delivers great dividends.

-I have found over my years of training that the biggest hurdle is always time. there just never seem to be enough time to do everything, which is why I suppose multiple days are required to complete a full workout.
+I have found over my years of training that the biggest hurdle is always time.
+There just never seems to be enough time to do everything, which is why I suppose multiple days are required to complete a full workout.
+If you are prepared to put the work in, you’re in the right place.

 My advice on time management is relatively easy, prioritise what is more important and stick with the plan.
 I guess this also depends on your type of sport.